The Call of Courage

 The Call of Courage is a 1925 American silent Western film directed by Clifford Smith and written by Harold Shumate.
 The film stars Art Acord, Olive Hasbrouck, Duke R. Lee, Frank Rice, John T. Prince, and Turner Savage.
 The film was released on December 22, 1925, by Universal Pictures.

+Preservation

+With no holdings located in archives, The Call of Courage is considered a lost film.